comp426-2022-fall/a99-team9/README.md

 		Given all the data that is collected, a weekly trends chart would be a helpful tool to see which days were the water goals met, how often are the water goals met, and which days were the most amount of water consumed.

+	5. Water icon to add water count
+		Instead of entering an amount of water each day, a user can add a standard size with a button that is a water icon.
+When you click on the icon (which may be a water droplet, cup, or bottle) it will add 8-16 oz of water to your daily total.

+	6. Adding friends
+		A fun feature can be added where users can find other users or add their friends.
+With this feature users can send motivating messages to their friends to encourage them to meet their water goal.

+	7. Encrypting passwords
+		We want to establish a more secure way to store the user account informaton and hopefully encrypt it with a feature such as bcrypt.